 In summary

-A mutual fund is a variety of investments chosen by the fund administrators.
+A mutual fund is a collection of investments selected by the fund’s administrators.
 Initiating a mutual fund business in India requires thorough research, stringent qualifying requirements, and compliance with legal requirements.
-It’s a challenging but worthwhile undertaking requiring in-depth market research, a well-written business strategy, and SEBI authorizations.
+It’s a challenging yet worthwhile undertaking that requires in-depth market research, a well-written business strategy, and SEBI authorizations.